-Whether you’re a seasoned SEO Consultant, SEO agency, or a total beginner in the space, it’s important to understand that the goal of keyword research is to generate a large number of highly relevant terms for your business.
+Whether you’re a seasoned SEO Consultant, independent consultant, SEO agency, or a total beginner in the space, it’s important to understand that the goal of keyword research is to generate a large number of highly relevant terms for your business.
 Put simply, these are all the possible Google search terms that someone could use to ultimately find your business.

 To get the best results, it is important to optimize your website and backlinks to cater for the most relevant keywords - and that doesn’t mean just the obvious ones.
 It is good practice to look for niche keywords where competition is low and demand is high.
 This makes it easier to achieve higher rankings in search engines, which generally is a surefire way to increase traffic to your site.